Medical expert of the article

 - glaucoma.

-- Syndrome of Aper (Apert).
-The pathology is manifested by craniosynostosis and bilateral symmetrical syndactyly of II, III, IV and V fingers and toes.
-Inherited by an autosomal-dominant type with a high level of spontaneous mutations.
+- Apert syndrome.
+The pathology is manifested by craniosynostosis and bilateral symmetrical syndactyly of the II, III, IV and V fingers and toes.
+It is inherited in an autosomal dominant manner with a high level of spontaneous mutations.

 Common manifestations include: